Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 ## Features
 - 20 quest chapters with over +1300 quests, quests with quality information, also pretty patterns 😏

-- 117 custom recipes that implement new recipes, rebalances, QoL, and Nuclear Tech / Refined Storage compatibility.
+- 119 custom recipes that implement new recipes, remove deprecated items, rebalances, QoL, and Nuclear Tech / Refined Storage compatibility.
+Some notable ones:
+  - Railgun and Deuterium Plasma Capsule
+  - Taint
+  - Lung Diagnostic
+  - Mkunicorn
+  - Paa Hazmat suit to Paa Battle suit
+  - Shimmer tools use CMB Steel and Euphemium
+  - All Meteorite Sword recipes (custom)
+  - Security Armor tweaked
+  - Fluid Identifier uses a cheaper circuit

 - Fixed some recipe issues present in base Nuclear Tech:
   - Balefire Thruster having the recipe of the Short thruster.